savgreen/Getting-and-Cleaning-Data/CodeBook.md

 ## Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.
 TidyData <- Merged_Data %>% select(subject, code, contains("mean"), contains("std"))
+## Creating the variable TidyData requires Merged_Data to make sure only values of mean and std are accounted for.

 ## Step 3: Uses descriptive activity names to name the activities in the data set.
 TidyData$code <- activities[TidyData$code, 2]